 AMENDMENTS

-These Bylaws may be amended at any general membership meeting of this Organization by a two-thirds vote, provided written notice of the proposed amendment(s) have been submitted to the Bylaws Committee ninety days prior to the meeting date, and has been sent to the membership at least thirty (30) days prior to the date of the meeting.
+These Bylaws may be amended at any general membership meeting of this Association by a two-thirds vote, provided written notice of the proposed amendment(s) have been sent to the membership at least ten (10) days prior to the date of the meeting.

+Notice of proposal change to the Bylaws may be provided by way of direct mail, e-mail or posting on the Association’s website (www.ctana.com).